rogerpadilla/prouter/README.md

 Under the hood, prouter uses the same library than express for parsing URLs: [Path-to-RegExp](https://github.com/pillarjs/path-to-regexp); so now you can also use the power of the express's [routing-expressions style](https://expressjs.com/en/guide/routing.html) in the frontend.

+## Routing
+In frontend side, routing refers to the declaration of end-points (paths) to an application and how it responds (handlers) to URL changes.

 ## Why prouter?
 - **Learn once and reuse it** Express.js is very well known and used across the world, why not bringing the same API (wherever possible) to the browser?
 - **Unobtrusive:** it is designed from the beginning to play well with vanilla JS or with any library/framework out there: [Polymer](https://www.polymer-project.org/1.0/), [React](http://facebook.github.io/react/), [Handlebars](http://handlebarsjs.com/), etc.